marcomow/gas-yt-to-json/README.md

 # gas-yt-to-json
-Google Apps Script endpoint for YouTube video search
+Google Apps Script endpoint to search for Youtube videos and returning as json